 File Name – name of the file attached to an object

 File Modified Date – last modified date of the file attached to an object

 Location Name – synchronized location/store of the file attached to an object

-File Host IP – IP address of host machine of location/store of the file
+File Host IP – IP address of the host machine of location/store of the file

 Physical Path – physical directory path of location/store of the file